-A wide range of the events have already been held over the past four years to mark the centenary of the war.
+A wide range of events have already been held over the past four years, including 2018, to mark the centenary of the Great War.

 Museums, libraries and archives

-A knitting group and visitors to Oak House Museum are knitting commemorative poppies to decorate the oak tree in the old barn ready for the 100th anniversary of the armistice.
+A knitting group and visitors to Oak House Museum have knitted commemorative poppies to decorate the oak tree in the old barn ready for the 100th anniversary of the Armistice.

 Lions of the Great War statue

-Guru Nanak Gurdwara Smethwick is working with Black Country sculptor Luke Perry to create the Lions of the Great War statue in Smethwick High Street in time for the centenary.
+Guru Nanak Gurdwara Smethwick has worked with Black Country sculptor Luke Perry to create the Lions of the Great War statue in Smethwick High Street which was unveiled on Sunday 4 November in time for the centenary.

-The statue, set to be sited between High Street and Tollhouse Way, will honour the sacrifices made by South Asian service personnel of all faiths from the Indian subcontinent who fought for Britain in the two world wars and subsequent conflicts.
+The statue honours the sacrifices made by South Asian service personnel of all faiths from the Indian subcontinent who fought for Britain in the First World War and subsequent conflicts.